Adding Larry W2LJ to the list of blogs that you follow

 Why is this contest called Sweepstakes?

-In the realm of amateur radio, contests hold a special place, fostering camaraderie, technical prowess, and the thrill of connecting with fellow enthusiasts across vast distances.
+A Journey Through Time and Amateur Radio Contesting: In the realm of amateur radio, contests hold a special place, fostering camaraderie, technical prowess, and the thrill of connecting with fellow enthusiasts across vast distances.
 Among these competitions, the ARRL November Sweepstakes stands out as a venerable tradition, having graced the radio waves since 1930.
 But why is this contest called Sweepstakes?
+To unravel this mystery, let's embark on a journey through time, exploring the origins of ham radio contesting and the significance of the term "sweepstakes" in the context of the 1930s.

 First Person: The Library of Disposable Art — QSL cards